JorgeMadson/JorgeMadson/README.md

 - 👋 Hi, I’m @JorgeMadson
-- 👀 I’m interested in Javacript, SaaS, Crypto.
+- 👀 I’m interested in Javacript and Python.
 - 🌱 I’m currently learning Go and Rust.
-- 💞️ I’m looking to collaborate on Crypto
+- 💞️ I’m looking to collaborate on Finance Systems
 - 📫 How to reach me by email and discord jorgemadson#2525

 <!---